bitdefender/river/README.md

 (you can use without -g or -O0)
 ```

-## How to use or concolic (SAGE-like) tool ?
+## How to use or concolic (SAGE-like) tool?
-Currently you can run concolic_GenerationalSearch.py with a sample of parameters like below.
+Currently you can run `concolic_GenerationalSearch2.py` with a sample of parameters like below:

 ```
---binaryPath "../../samples/crackmes/sage2"
+--binaryPath "../TestPrograms/crackme_xor"
 --architecture x64
 --maxLen 1
 --targetAddress 0x11d3
 --logLevel CRITICAL
 --secondsBetweenStats 10
+--outputType textual
 ```

 The targetAddress is optional; it is for "capture the flag"-like kind of things, where you want to get to a certain address in the binary code.